pyControl/docs/docs/user-guide/troubleshooting.md

 # Troubleshooting

 The page details how to fix common problems that can occur when using pyControl.
-If you encounter a problem that is not covered on this page, please contact the [google group](https://groups.google.com/forum/#!forum/pycontrol).
+If you encounter a problem that is not covered on this page, please post in the [discussions](https://github.com/orgs/pyControl/discussions).

 ## The docs are wrong